 Ban the Box is a campaign which asks UK employers (not just in construction) to remove the criminal conviction tick box from job application.
 The aim is to reduce the number of ex-offenders having their application immediately discarded due to preconceptions of what an ex-offender would be like as an employee.

 There are many benefits to this such as having access to a larger, more diverse talent pool, which could not only address skill shortages, but also improve diversity within a company.
-Giving ex-offenders an equal chance of employment can increase employee loyalty, with one national high street brand reporting an 83% retention rate for ex-offenders, which is higher than that of the rest of their workforce6.
+Giving ex-offenders an equal chance of employment can increase employee loyalty, with one national high street brand reporting an 83% retention rate for ex-offenders, which is higher than that of the rest of their workforce.
 It’s also great for improving the reputation of a company; 65% of organisations who promote their efforts to hire ex-offenders have reported a positive reaction.
 Removing the conviction tick box from job application forms can be tied in neatly with a company’s Corporate Social Responsibility (CSR) manifesto, with construction heavy-hitters such as Kier, Costain and Interserve on board to name a few.

-Out of the 850,000 jobs covered by Ban the Box, only 14% of them are in the construction industry7.
+Out of the 850,000 jobs covered by Ban the Box, only 14% of them are in the construction industry.
 This leaves a lot of scope for more construction employers to sign up and improve their chances of finding the talent they need.

 Construction training